martinboers/plcnext-book/src/ch01-00-getting-started.md

 This chapter includes:

-* Setting the PLC's IP address
+* Setting the controller's IP address
+* Starting a shell session
+* Writing a Python program that prints `Hello, world!`
+* Installing a software development kit
+* Writing a C++ program that prints `Hello, world!`

 * Updating the firmware
 * Exploring the file system
 * Installing software
-* Writing a program that prints `Hello, world!` in Python
-* Installing a software development kit
-* Writing programs that print `Hello, world!` in C++ and Rust